vcsoares/movieDB-ObjC/README.md

 Since Objective-C is still being used in production to this day, knowing your way through the language's intricacies is a valuable skill set an iOS developer can have.

 Besides that, having to deal with legacy Objective-C libraries and frameworks in modern Swift projects is not at all uncommon.
-With this in mind, there's also a second build target that uses part of the previously written Objective-C code, abridging it into a modern SwiftUI client.
+With this in mind, there's also a second build target that uses part of the previously written Objective-C code, exposing it to a modern SwiftUI client.

 ## Structure
 This project has 2 build targets, aptly titled **moviedb-objc** and **moviedb-swift**.